claytonjroberts/playwright_stealth/README.md

 async def main():
     # This is the recommended usage.
 All pages created will have stealth applied:
     async with Stealth().use_async(async_playwright()) as p:
+        # or, to hook every browser launched from this context: stealth.hook_playwright_context(p)
         browser = await p.chromium.launch()
         page = await browser.new_page()
         print("from new_page: ", await page.evaluate("navigator.webdriver"))